Trade Stock Indices

 Another example is where a trader moves his stop loss by a specific number of pips after every few hours or after every 1 hour or after every 15 min depending on the chart time frame that the Stock Index trader is using.

-In the stock trading example above the parabolic SAR which had a setting of 2 and 0.02 was used as the trailing stop loss order for the above chart.
-The trader would have kept shifting the trailing stop loss level upwards after every SAR was drawn until the time when the Parabolic SAR Indicator was hit & the trend reversed.
+In the stock trading example mentioned earlier, the parabolic SAR, set at 2 and 0.02, was employed as the trailing stop loss order for the chart above.
+The trader would have continuously adjusted the trailing stop loss level upwards after each SAR was indicated until the Parabolic SAR Indicator was triggered and the trend reversed.

 Conclusion A stop order is a simple trading tool, yet so many investors fail to use it.
 Whether it's used to prevent excessive losses or to lock in trading profits, nearly all trading styles can benefit from this trading tool.